-- Cloudy weather will boost Xerneas' Fairy and Fighting attacks as well as your Poison type counters.
+- Cloudy Weather will boost Xerneas's Fairy and Fighting type attacks as well as your Poison type counters.

-- Partially Cloudy weather will boost Xerneas' Normal type attacks.
+- Partially Cloudy Weather will boost its Normal type attacks.

-- Windy weather will boost Xerneas' Psychic type attacks.
+- Wind will boost its Psychic type attack.

-- Rainy weather will boost Xerneas' Bug type attacks.
+- Rain will boost its Bug type and Electric type attacks.

 - Snow will boost your Steel counters.